SimpleRegex/SRL-PHP/README.md

 you can easily capture 'foo', but only if this match is followed by 'bar'.

-But to be honest, this is quite much code for such a simple thing, right?
+But to be honest, the Query Builder version is quite much code for such a simple thing, right?
+No problem!
-We've got you covered!
 Not only are we supporting anonymous functions for sub-expressions, strings and Builder objects are supported as well.
 Isn't that great?
 Just have a look at one possible example:

 ```php